Tiyas-13/Backdoor_Detector/README.md

+## Backdoor Detector in Neural Network using Pruning

+Response to Lab 4 Assignment for ML for Cybersecurity, NYU Tandon School of Engineering, Fall 2023
 ### Main Solution

 - ```backdoor_detector.ipynb``` contains the code to create the GoodNet network and evaluate defense against the Youtube Face dataset